OnDaShouldersOfGiants/auto-hotspot/README.md

 Automatically Connect Mac to personal hotspot if no more preferred network available, based on network change. i.e. turn on/off wifi, connected/disconnected to a network, etc.

+### Intro

+As of macOS 12.3, Apple does not allow you to automatically initialize connection to your iPhone's hotspot as it treats the hotspot in a proprietary fashion which differs than treating other Wifi networks.
+This tool helps you achieve that.

-## How does it work
+### How does it work

 When network change like turning on/off Wifi takes place, this tool is triggered and will check for connectivity, available wifis, if trigger ssid is around and so on.
-If all conditions are met, it will keep trying to connect to your defined hotspot at a specified frequency for a specified duration, until either connected to this hotspot or above trigger condition fails(e.g. already connected to another network).
+If all conditions are met, it will keep trying to connect to your specified hotspot at a specified frequency for a specified duration, until either connected to this hotspot or above trigger condition fails(e.g. already connected to another network).

+## Usage

-## Requirement
+### Requirement

 * Elevated privilege to install the daemon
 * Grant *Access Control* permission to `/usr/bin/security` of the hotspot ssid in *Keychain Access*
 * Password for the hotspot has been saved to *keychain*

-## Usage

 ### Install